neilmerton/neilmerton.github.io/src/content/blog/best-10-indie-albums.md

 Normally I have to be in a melancholy mood to listen to this album (I guess the title of the album give that away).

-The opening track is their cover of Bob Dylan's "The Time They Are A Changin'".
+The opening track is their cover of Bob Dylan's "The Times They Are A-Changin'".
 A few songs in you're introduced to "Without Eyes"; which at the time was pointing fingers are the struggles happening in South Africa.

 ## Adam Again - Homeboys